Tuesday, 16 September 2025

 Eight years later and things do not appear to have changed much.

-I was talking with a degree student a while back who I had been providing dyslexia support over the last semester.
+I was talking with a degree student yesterday who I had been providing dyslexia support over the last semester.
 A very bright student as well.
 He was expressing an interest in becoming a teacher but felt that it was not possible for him to become a teacher because of his dyslexia.

 He was expressing his concerns about telling any prospective employers about his dyslexia.
 That if he did it would adversely affect his job and career prospects.
 He would be a great teacher as well in my opinion